kidmillions/sdet-cypress-coding-challenge/README.md

 **Your mission, should you choose to accept it, is to write some Cypress tests that assert correct behaviors for the MUI DateRangePicker component.**

+For the sake of this exercise, pretend like the date picker is the entire app.
+You should write cypress tests that should fully cover the behavior of this app.

 In addition to implementing the tests, defining the correct behaviors is a part of the challenge.
 What should we be checking for?
+It may be useful to begin with outlining some test cases, pseudocoding a bit, and only then moving on to implementation.

 This repo is a simple react boilerplate bootstrapped with [vite](https://vitejs.dev/).
+It can be visited at the same ip as the cypress instance.

 It includes the following major dependencies: